"I've always been motivated to find a big problem and discover a solution that hasn't existed."

 With a career built on a desire to leave the world better than they found it, Heather says one of their proudest achievements is co-founding BlackOps.
 Launched after George Floyd’s murder, it’s the first venture capital fund to invest in black-founded tech companies exclusively.
 BlackOps is another example of how Heather hopes their lasting impact is “a person who decreased the headwinds for all marginalized folks; people of color, women, and LGBTQIA+ folks.”

-Presented with Pride Here is the first collection of one hundred incredible and inspiring LGBTQIA+ venture-backed entrepreneurs featured in this year's Gaingels 100.
+Here is the 2024 collection of 100 incredible and inspiring LGBTQIA+ venture-backed entrepreneurs featured in this year’s Gaingels 100.